 But unlike other molds, mildew doesn’t penetrate surfaces and grow into the materials it lands on (though it can still cause cosmetic damage).
 Instead, it grows on top of flat surfaces and often collects in places like the grout between your bathroom tiles.

 While mildew is not as dangerous to your health as certain types of toxic mold (including stachybotrys chartarum – commonly referred to as “black mold”), nor is it as damaging to your home, mildew should still be taken seriously.
 If you find mildew in your home,it’s important to remove it as quickly as possible in order to prevent adverse health effects and/or cosmetic damage.

 Like mold, mildew can cause health problems with prolonged exposure.
 While the fungi themselves are not toxic, certain species produce mycotoxins, which can cause mild-to-severe symptoms in humans.
 These symptoms are typically reminiscent of a cold or flu and are more dangerous if you suffer from a pre-existing condition like allergies or asthma.

 The main reason mold poses a greater threat to human health is because it’s more likely to go undetected for extended periods of time.
 Because mildew is a surface fungus, it’s usually easier to spot and remove.

-Minor mold and mildew issues can often be handled by the homeowner without the need for professional testing or remediation.
-However, if you think you may have large amounts of mold or mildew growing in your home or are suffering from an unexplained cold or flu-like symptoms, expert testing and analysis are likely in order.
+Minor mold and mildew issues can often be handled by the homeowner without the need for professional intervention.
+However, if you think you may have large amounts of mold or mildew growing in your home or are suffering from unexplained cold- or flu-like symptoms, expert testing is likely in order.